phureewat29/tinyhunter/README.md

 # Tinyhunter

-A tiny framework to run searcher for Flashbots mev-share on Goerli network
+A tiny framework to participate Flashbots CTF

 ### Setup